 During the Scan

-The patient lies on the MRI table with the head positioned in a dedicated coil.
+The patient lies comfortably with the head positioned in a specialized coil.

-Both TM joints are scanned in different positions: with the mouth closed and with the mouth open (dynamic imaging).
+Both TM joints are scanned in closed-mouth and open-mouth positions (dynamic imaging)

 After the Scan